performancecopilot/ansible-pcp/README.md

   analysis with a large base set of metrics from the kernel and system services, as well as data recording and rule inference.

-- performancecopilot.metrics.redis

-  A role for configuring a local Redis server, suitable for use with a Performance Co-Pilot archive repository (for single or many hosts) and fast, scalable querying of metrics.

 - performancecopilot.metrics.grafana

   A role for configuring a local Grafana server, providing web frontend visuals for Performance Co-Pilot metrics, both live and historically.
-  Data sources for Vector (live), Redis (historical) as well as interactive bpftrace (eBPF) scripts can be configured by this role.
+  Data sources for Vector (live), Valkey/Redis (historical) and interactive bpftrace (eBPF) scripts can be configured by this role.
 The PCP REST API service (from the core PCP role) must be configured in order to use this role.

+- performancecopilot.metrics.keyserver

+  A role for configuring a local key server (Valkey/Redis) that is suitable for use with a Performance Co-Pilot installation (for single or many hosts) with fast, scalable metric queries.

 - performancecopilot.metrics.repository